 What are some recent examples of SOX violations?

-Over the least year, numerous significant data breaches have occurred that are examples of SOX violations, particularly as they pertain to the protection of financial data and the timely disclosure of cybersecurity incidents.
+Over the last few years, numerous significant data breaches have occurred that are examples of SOX violations, particularly as they pertain to the protection of financial data and the timely disclosure of cybersecurity incidents.

 MOVEit Data Breach (2023)